 Here at AnnuityGator.com we regularly break down popular annuities and “test” them to determine what your realistic annuity returns expectations should be.
 This exercise has been fun, but it is hypothetical – i.e, it’s based on taking their current structure and using historical data to see what they would have done in the past.

-Yesterday I saw a cool article that showed what the average annuity return index performance has actually been from 2007 to 2012.
-The results didn’t surprise me, but they might surprise others.
+Yesterday, I saw a cool article that showed what the average annuity return index performance was between 2007 and 2012.

 The study was done by Advantage Compendium, it’s based on the actual annuity returns of real index annuity policies, not back-tested or hypothetical returns.